 French Furnished Lettings

 Holiday lettings remain popular for individuals relocating to France or French holiday homeowners.
-Online platforms have revolutionised this sector but overtime, increasing housing shortages and hotel industry pressures have led to a surge in regulations and controls.
+Online platforms have revolutionised this sector but increasing housing shortages and hotel industry pressures have led to a surge in regulations and controls.

-The different categories of furnished lets and tax regimes impact on the net taxable rental income.
-The latest tax reforms have further complicated matters making it difficult to compare final tax bills or decide which category to apply for.
+The different categories of furnished lets and tax regimes impact on the taxable rental income.
+The latest tax reforms have made it difficult to compare tax liabilities or to decide which regime to apply for.
+Below is an outline of the main current rules, options, different types of lettings and their tax treatment.

 Registration and Disclosures